BETTER AND EARLIER BREAST CANCER DETECTION AT ARTESIA GENERAL HOSPITAL

 The Genius™ 3D Mammography™ exam provides better, earlier breast cancer detection than traditional 2D mammography alone, which means fewer false positives, additional screenings and biopsies.
-In conventional 2D mammography, overlapping tissue is a leading reason why small breast cancers may be missed and normal tissue may appear abnormal, which leads to unnecessary callbacks for additional screening.

 The Genius™ 3D Mammography™ exam is revolutionizing how breast cancer is detected by providing a better option for women of all breast densities compared to 2D alone.1-2 Researchers have found that:

 - The Genius™ 3D Mammography™ exam finds 20-65% more invasive breast cancers compared to 2D alone, an average increase of 41%.3

 - Only the Genius™ 3D Mammography™ exam is FDA-approved as superior for women with dense breasts compared to 2D alone.1-2

 - The Genius™ 3D Mammography™ exam reduces callbacks by up to 40% compared to 2D alone.2,4

 Women over age 40 do not need a physician’s referral for their yearly screening mammogram.
 Mammograms are available at Artesia General Hospital from Monday through Friday, 7:30 am to 5 pm.